Farha-Dahman/Investigate_Dataset/README.md

 # No-show Appointments Data Analysis

 ## Project Overview
-This project investigates factors influencing patient no-shows for medical appointments using the "No-show Appointments" dataset.
+This project investigates factors influencing patient no-shows for medical appointments using the [Medical Appointment No Shows](https://www.kaggle.com/datasets/joniarroba/noshowappointments) dataset.
 The analysis focuses on identifying trends and associations related to no-show rates, which can provide insights for healthcare providers to improve appointment attendance.

 ## Dataset Description
 The dataset used in this analysis contains information about 110,527 medical appointments in Brazil.
 Each record in the dataset represents a single appointment, including details about the patient and the appointment itself.
 The goal is to determine what factors are associated with whether or not a patient shows up for their appointment.